lukyrasocha/infinigen-2D-diffusion-affordance/README.md

 > This was one of my earlier experiments.
 Is not robust towards people in beds due to out of distribution training data
 > Also it is necessary to figure out a more robust way to infer camera intrinsics, as the default pipeline uses a predefined camera model which doesn't match the one defined in blender.
 An interesting direction could be the usage of metric-HMR

+> Note: This is just a demo, the real implementation which is part of the infinigen procedural generation pipeline is not implemented in this repo

 This repository integrates **FLUX image generation** with **4D-Humans SMPL extraction** to create a pipeline for generating realistic images of people on beds and automatically extracting 3D human body models.

 ## Features